 - Bread or naan

+There is no comparison of chutneys when these are served with curry recipes.
 Try green chutney or carrot chutney recipes.
-These chutneys take potato curry to the next level in terms of flavour, taste and aroma when served along with pooris.
+These chutneys take potatoes to the next level in terms of flavor, taste, and aroma especially when served with pooris.

 - You may also substitute lemon juice with chat masala or vinegar.